someonewhoexists1210/Igcse/README.md

 # IGCSE Mark Scheme Finder
-This is a igcse mark scheme finder which gives you the pdf link to the mark scheme of the question paper code you give
+This is a igcse mark scheme finder which gives you the pdf link to the mark scheme

 ## Usage
 Visit https://igcse.someonewhoexists.hackclub.app to use this website